By

 2) Competitive Expert Review: Competitor tasks are evaluated against your website, application or product.
 Tasks are scored for difficulty, efficiency and satisfaction among other factors.
 The expert review (heuristic evaluation) ranks strengths and weaknesses relative to your competitors.

 Establishing metrics for task performance is crucial if your design is to retain a competitive lead.
-Task success is core to influencing loyalty and is how your Net Promoter Score (NPS) is measured relative to customer experience.
+Task success is core to influencing loyalty.
+Your Net Promoter Score (NPS) is measured in relation to customer experience, which gets influenced by task success.
 Conducting competitive usability analysis is necessary for benchmarking, in the same way, that NPS requires a benchmark of loyalty ratings compared to competitors (not just whether customers will recommend your brand based on your company alone).

 Establishing a strong interface design discipline with a Task-Centered Design approach will help you sustain a competitive lead in ease of use- a key influencer to loyalty and competitive advantage.